WilhelmusLab/ice-floe-tracker-pipeline/README.md

 ### Running the Cylc pipeline locally

+**Note:** Running the Cylc pipeline locally on a Mac will be siginificantly slower than running on Oscar due to Docker Desktop emulation.

 #### Prerequisites
 __Julia:__ When running locally, make sure you have at least Julia 1.9.0 installed with the correct architecture for your local machine. (https://julialang.org/downloads/)